 Who are you?

-I’m Rob Grant, a 26-year-old data journalist at Trinity Mirror, in Manchester.
+I’m Rob Grant, a 28-year-old Senior Data Journalist at Trinity Mirror, in Bristol.

-I’ve been working at Trinity Mirror for the past three years, using spreadsheets, Tableau, scraping tools and other software to dig out stories.
+I’ve been working at Trinity Mirror for almost five years, using spreadsheets, Tableau, scraping tools and other software to dig out stories.

 So where does R come in?

-I first heard about R perhaps 18 months ago.
+I first heard about R perhaps two or three years ago.
 My colleague Patrick Scott (shortly to be joining the Telegraph in London) in particular has made great use of it.
 But it was only recently that I started learning R. After getting over the initial learning curve I began to realise what a powerful tool it is.

 Why are you writing this blog?